Aayush-dot/Mothers-Day-2019/README.md

 # Suggestions
 * 3D on/off switch?
 (Replaced with text as of v0.1)
 * <a href="https://stackoverflow.com/questions/50948014/emit-light-from-an-object">Bloom?</a>
-* Vertical oscillation.

 # Mobile troubleshooting
 1. Added cube to check loading: cube loads.
 2. Checked console with console remap.
 No errors.
 2. Old non-textured letters do not show either.
 2. Turned off blinker functions. <b>Letters show!</b>
 2. Disabled pointLights, as suggested in <a href="https://github.com/mrdoob/three.js/issues/9131">three.js issue #9131</a>.
 Letters show.
-Use area lamps / spotlights instead?
+    * "I added a hemisphere light in addition to pointlights and the textures started rendering."
+2. Re-enabled blinker functions without pointLights.
+No problems.